-- Some make D-Mannose from corn, others use birch tree juice.
-Third might be making an artificial version of the sugar in a lab.
+- Some make D-Mannose from corn, others use birch tree juice, pineapples or cranberries.

-If you overdose on D-Mannose you will get diarrhea.
-I’ve learned this from my own experience and heard this many many times from others.
+Simply put, if you overdose on D-Mannose you will get diarrhea.
 You might get loose stools or it could be very watery diarrhea.

 What is the critical dose?
 For some, it could be three teaspoons within a day, for others – one heaped teaspoon.
 While unpleasant, it’s definitely not the worst side-effect and diarrhea stops as soon as D-Mannose is out of your system.

 GI Tract Issues

 You might experience stomach pain, bloating and indigestion.
-Looks like even a small dose of the powder could produce this effect.
+Looks like even a small dose of the powder could produce this side-effect.
 It is hard to tell if any existing conditions or diet could be a contributing factor to this problem but many members of our Facebook group report experiencing this issue.

 Another side effect that some people report is that D-Mannose can irritate the bladder.
-Some people complain about symptoms similar to UTI when they use D-Mannose for prevention, that goes away once they stop taking D-Mannose.
+Some users complain about symptoms similar to a urinary tract infection (UTI) when they use D-Mannose for prevention.
+The symptom seems to go away once you stop taking D-Mannose.

-Obviously, if you are taking D-Mannose to prevent or treat UTI, the last thing you want is UTI-like symptoms.
-Some reported that switching to a different brand of D-Mannose helped them to get rid of this side-effect.
+Obviously, if you are taking D-Mannose to prevent or treat a UTI, the last thing you want is to experience UTI-like symptoms as a side-effect.
+Some reported that switching to a different brand of D-Mannose helped to get rid of this problem, though.

 Read Next: Do you really know how D-Mannose works?

 Some women experienced skin rash and itching (itchy scalp, red itchy skin) when taking the powder.
 Again, symptoms seem to subside and go away once they stop D-Mannose.
-It’s unclear if a certain brand (source of D-Mannose) might have something with this symptom or if it’s just personal sensitivity or overdose.
+It’s unclear if a certain brand (source of D-Mannose) might have something with this symptom or if it’s just personal sensitivity to the powder.